infrablocks/terraform-aws-base-networking/README.md

 * A security group for the bastion limited to the supplied IP ranges
 * A DNS entry in the supplied public zone for the bastion
 * Standard tags for all resources
+* A notification (in the form of an S3 object) in an S3 bucket on VPC creation (optional)

 ![Diagram of infrastructure managed by this module](/docs/architecture.png?raw=true)